I WANT TO PLAY WITH MOM & DAD

 • Obeying rules: Most want very much to win, even if it means cheating

-• Negotiating: Must learn to give as well as take, to compromise on what they want – hard to accept when you’re the ‘center of the universe’
+• Negotiating: Must learn to give as well as take, to compromise on what they want – all of which is hard to accept when you’re the ‘center of the universe’

 • Sharing: When little ones want something, the thought of giving it up to someone else is almost unbearable.
 It’s made harder by the confusing use of ‘share’ – some things you’ll get back (a toy) some things you won’t (a cookie)

-• Taking turns: their desires are urgent and immediate.
-“I want it NOW.”
-Delay gratification is required, & being able to imagine what it’s like being the other children.
-Empathy already learned (hopefully at home) and during parallel play will help
+• Taking turns: their desires are urgent & immediate. – “I want it NOW.”
+Delaying gratification is required, & being able to imagine what it’s like being the other children.
+Empathy already learned (hopefully at home) & during parallel play will help

 > This stage may be seen in younger pre-schoolers as well, if they have older siblings or are around a lot of other children

 • 4 – 6 yrs. old : They plays cooperatively, take turns & may enjoy table-top games.
-Start to understand & use symbols (for writing and reading).
+Start to understand & use symbols (for writing & reading).

 Are better able to reason & figure out their experiences.
-Begin to understand simple rules in games
+Start to understand simple rules in games

 Using Part 1 & 2, WRITE what you can about your play history.
-With the limitations & stressors of your childhood in mind:
+Keeping in mind the limitations & stressors of your childhood :

-• List what you did get to do at each stage, what you missed out on, & how each one turned out / affected you.
-How did each kind feel?
+• List what you did get to do – at each stage – what parts you missed out on, how each one turned out and what affect that had on you – emotionally.

 • Identify if & how you’ve added healthy playing to your life in the course of Recovery (review the DEF of Play).